damiendart/robotinaponcho/src/ssg/input/projects/flippywindow/index.md

 ### Will earlier versions of Windows, Linux and macOS be supported?

-FlippyWindow (ab)uses APIs that were introduced in Windows 8 (specifically the second release of the Magnification API).
+FlippyWindow (ab)uses APIs that were introduced in Windows 8, specifically the second release of the Magnification API.

 FlippyWindow works on the operating systems I use, so there are no plans to investigate whether FlippyWindow can support earlier versions of